8 Things You Should Never Do While Taking Apple Cider Vinegar

 Start by drinking lots of it

-Apple cider vinegar is good for you; here are the 11 things that happen to your body when you drink apple cider vinegar every day.
+Apple cider vinegar is good for you; here’s what can happen if you drink apple cider vinegar every day.
 So, the more the better, right?
 Wrong.
 Too much of a good thing is usually a problem—and apple cider vinegar is no exception.
 Especially if you’re new to ACV, you should make sure you’re not taking too much of it.
 “It’s a good idea to ease into it,” says Abel.
 This will help you gauge how your body reacts to it.
 “If it gives you an upset stomach or a burning feeling, reduce the amount until there’s no sensation,” Abel suggests.
 Plus, starting small and working your way up to a larger amount will allow you to adjust to the taste.
 Even if all goes smoothly and you experience no issues, you should never go beyond two tablespoons at a time.
 “Even when you dilute it in water, limit your intake to two tablespoons to protect yourself against harmful or uncomfortable side effects,” Hoff advises.

 Drink it right before bed